jacobkap/crimebythenumbers/docs/subsetting.md

   + `<=`   Less than or equal to
   + `>=`  Greater than or equal to

-Since many conditionals involve numbers (especially in criminology), let's make a new object called "numbers" with the numbers 1-10.
+Since many conditionals involve numbers (especially in criminology), let's make a new object called *numbers* with the numbers 1-10.

 ```r